 Disclaimer: This story is rated 'T' for language, but 'M' as a precaution.
 I do not own Harry Potter or Gilderoy Lockhart, nor does J.K.
 Rowling own me.
-This story was formerly titled 'Gilding the Son of Lily,' if you recognize it by that name.

 It was an inauspiciously cloudy morning.
 "Bloody English weather," I mumbled, wrestling my limbs out of bed.
 Shambling to the bath I reflexively called out: "Lights."